vmindtech/vke/README.md

 ### Prerequisites

-- Go 1.21+
+- Go 1.21+ installed on your system.
-- OpenStack account and credentials
+- An active OpenStack account with valid credentials.
+- MySQL 8.0.36+ installed on your system and accessible.

 ### Installation

-## Create Database
+#### Create Database

     ```
     mysql -h MYSQL_ADDRESS -u DATABSE_USER --password=YOUR_PASS --database=YOUR_DB < scripts/vke.sql
     ```

-## Configuring and Running the Application Locally
+#### Configuring and Running the Application Locally
 1. Clone the repo
    ```sh
    git clone https://github.com/vmindtech/vke.git